 I did know.
 And it scared me.

-In the years that followed, I watched her slip more and more away from her magnificant self.
-She became more forgetful, more fidgity, more easily aggitated.
+In the years that followed, I watched her slip more and more away from her magnificent self.
+She became more forgetful, more fidgety, more easily agitated.
 The kind woman I knew became prone to terrible mood swings, fitful bursts of anger at the smallest provocation.
 She was not herself.
 She began to forget where she was, where she was going.
 She’d leave the house and wander down the street until a neighbor saw her and brought her home.
 She began to forget our names and our memories.
 And it hurt me so badly to see her begin to lose herself to the onset of this disease and it hurt me to know that she would, one day soon, forget all the dear memories I held so close to my heart.

 I am not proud of myself for my behavior.
 I pulled away, wouldn’t return her calls, was short with her when we did talk, would avoid seeing her on my trips home, which became more and more sporadic for that very reason.
 I tried to make myself forget all the good memories because I didn’t want to become slave to them, to live in them while she slipped further and further away from my grandma who taught me how to press my hair and make peach cobbler.
 I just couldn’t handle it.
 And I treated her so badly for so many years.
 I am beyond disgusted with myself.